 Since opening her fashion concept store PR in 2013, she has started her own range of clothing under the label Maus which encompasses ladies wear, an organic line of clothing, swimwear and now menswear.

 PR is an expression of my love for retail!
 It is a constantly evolving space allowing me to exercise my interior decorating skills through visual merchandising and a selection of beautiful products.
 We retail local and mostly regional designer clothing, jewellery and accessories along with my own in-house brand, Maus.
 A labour of love.

 And your hotel design projects?

-My passion has always been in residential interiors to be honest, and I have taken on few select projects in the last few years.
+My passion has always been in residential interiors, to be honest, and I have taken on a few select projects in the last few years.
 A boutique hotel property allows me to take that step out and create something personal which happens to be still commercial.
 I treasure the opportunity to make a statement with the projects I undertake now.
 Kumu Beach was precisely that.

 When creating a hotel in Sri Lanka, you already have great views.
 What lies at the heart of your design?

 Every project presents new challenges and clients with different wishes and dreams.
 My role is to answer the brief presented and create a space which is individual and bespoke.
 So every hotel project should differ, but I do hope I leave a signature which includes attention to detail and comfort in a general sense.

 How do you find the travel landscape changing in terms of the type of traveller?